s0phia-le/.NET-Challenge/README.md

 # Mindex Coding Challenge

+## Challenges I ran into:
+Integration tests rely on an in-memory database to simulate real data.
+Several tests were failing because the in-memory DB was either empty or seeded incorrectly.

+# Issues Encountered:
+- Missing seed data (some required entities were not seeded, causing NotFound errors)
+- Incorrect relationships (EF Core shadow properties were created due to mismatched primary/foreign keys, leading to validation warnings and unexpected behavior
+- Test failures (Assertion failures because the controllers could not find the seeded data)

+# Workarounds Attempted:
+- Manually seeded minimal test data for Employees and Compensations
+- Verified endpoints locally using curl commands to ensure they returned the correct status codes for available data
+- Fixed compilation issues in unit test project to allow running tests, even though some tests fail due to incomplete data

+# Remaining Limitations:
+- Full integration test suite could not pass due to incomplete data seeding and complex relationships
+- If I had more time, I would properly seed all necessary entities and configure EF Core relationships so all tests would pass as expected

 ## What's Provided
 A simple [.Net 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) web application has been created and bootstrapped with data.
 The application contains information about all employees at a company.
 On application start-up, an in-memory